titos999/TV-Shows-Application/README.md

 # TV-Shows-Application
 A Simple Android MVVM application.

-You can watch the application development series here : https://www.youtube.com/playlist?list=PLam6bY5NszYOUDKwe-6tVhb3zVevwbHiK
+You can watch the application development series here : https://www.youtube.com/playlist?list=PLam6bY5NszYOUDKwe-6tVhb3zVevwbHiK.
 Some additional functionality has been added.

 # Features
-The application makes use of:
 1. Databinding
 2. Material Design
 3. Retrofit & GSON